wenzy2025/DID-AI/README.md

 # DID-AI

-**DID-AI** is an open-source toolkit that empowers researchers with automated Difference-in-Differences (DID) analysis using LLMs like DeepSeek.
-Designed for social scientists, economists, and policy analysts.
+**DID-AI** is an open-source toolkit that empowers researchers with automated Difference-in-Differences (DID) analysis.
+It combines convenient Python utilities with LLM powered result summaries.

 ## 🌟 Key Features